About Us

 JaNELL Faculty appx.
 1990

 With the relocations, in 1996, of the Modern Greek and Yiddish programs into the Departments of Classics and German, the department was again renamed in 2000 to become the Department of Near Eastern Languages and Cultures (NELC).
 NELC extended its language offerings to include Hindi and Urdu in 2006 and, in 2007, admitted its first PhD program cohort.
-In 2008, the Department added Uzbek to its language course offerings, and in 2010 created an undergraduate minor program in South Asia Studies.
-Jewish Studies has become part of NELC starting in Autumn 2017.
+In 2008, the Department added Uzbek to its language course offerings, and in 2010 created an undergraduate minor program in South Asia Studies. ewish Studies was incorporated into the NELC department in Autumn 2017.
 In 2022, the department underwent its most recent renaming, becoming the Department of Near Eastern and South Asian Languages and Cultures (NESA).

 Today, in addition to its 4 undergraduate majors (Arabic, Hebrew, Islamic Studies, and Jewish Studies) and its 7 undergraduate minors (Arabic, Hebrew, Persian, Jewish Studies, Jewish Oral History, South Asia Studies, and Turkish), NESA offers courses both in English and in other modern and ancient languages for its own students, as part of the University’s General Education (GE) curriculum, and for graduate students across the University.